qunitjs/qunit/docs/api/assert/verifySteps.md

 For example, you can mark steps to observe and validate whether parts of your code are reached correctly, or to check the frequency (how often) an asynchronous code path is executed.
 You can also capture any unexpected steps, which are automatically detected and shown as part of the test failure.

-This assertion compares a given array of string values to a list of previously recorded steps, as marked via previous calls to [`assert.step()`](./step.md).
+This assertion compares a given array of string values to a list of steps recorded via calls to [`assert.step()`](./step.md).

-Calling `verifySteps()` will clear and reset the internal list of steps.
+Calling `assert.verifySteps()` will clear and reset the internal list of steps.
 This allows multiple independent sequences of `assert.step()` to exist within the same test.

-Refer to the below examples and learn how to use the Step API in your test suite.
+Refer to the below examples to learn how to use the Step API in your test suite.

 ## Changelog